Do you do Christmas Eve boxes for your children?

 Reindeer food

 Don’t forget Rudolph when you’re coming up with the treats.
 He needs some food too.
 Just don’t get any with glitter in it.
-I’ve ordered mine from Jelly Janners.
+And don’t sprinkle it on your brand new resin driveway just before it rains.
+I’ve learned my lesson…

 Key for Santa